-(a) The $\epsilon C$ ity mManager or his or her designee shall have the authority to establish and administer a minority, women, Aurora small business, and small business enterprise program.
-The $\epsilon C$ ity mManager or his or her designee shall develop policies and procedures which are designed to implement this program.

-(b) The city mManager or his or her designee shall utilize metropolitan as well as national resources in establishing this program.
+- (a) The cCity mManager or his or her designee shall have the authority to establish and administer a minority, women, Aurora small business, and small business enterprise program.
+The eCity mManager or his or her designee shall develop policies and procedures which are designed to implement this program. - (b) The cCity mManager or his or her designee shall utilize metropolitan as well as national resources in establishing this program.